Aetheron/atom-stash-tabs/README.md

-This package adds support for multiple stashes to Trevor Feeney's `atom-stash-tabs` package.
+This package adds support for multiple sets of tab stashes to Trevor Feeney's `atom-stash-tabs` package.

 Original readme from feens/atom-stash-tabs